-This is the Georgia Southern University Women's Track scholarship and program info page.
-Here you will get specifics on the college and information on their Women's Track program like who to get hold of about recruiting, names of past alumni, what scholarship opportunities are available and ways to begin the recruiting process.
+Thanks for visiting the Georgia Southern University Women's Track scholarship and program details page.
+Here you'll receive information about the school and details on their Women's Track program like who to get hold of about recruiting, names of past alumni, what scholarship opportunities are presented and how to begin the recruiting process.

 Georgia Southern University Women's track Program Coaching & Recruiting Staff

-If you're looking to get recruited it is critical to understand who to build a relationship with - and NCSA has got the details you'll need.
+For anyone who is looking to get recruited it is critical to understand who to build a relationship with - and NCSA has the information you need.
 The Head of the Georgia Southern University Women's Track program is Kelly Carter.
-Other major personnel are:
+Other major personnel include:

 - Assistant Brittany Cox

 If you're interested in becoming a part of the Georgia Southern University Women's Track program they are the people you must speak to.
 You can choose to contact them via email using the link above or call the college to get more specifics about the school and Women's Track program before deciding if it is the best fit for you.

 Create a Free NCSA Profile to Begin Connecting with Coaches